Highway Expansion and Extension Loan Program (HELP)

 The HELP program was established by the Arizona Legislature in 1998 as a comprehensive loan and financial assistance program for eligible highway projects in Arizona.
 This program provides the State and communities with a financing mechanism to stretch limited transportation dollars and bridge the gap between needs and available revenues.

-HELP is served by the seven-member Advisory Committee, charged with developing applications and guidelines, reviewing loan and financial assistance requests, and making recommendations to the State Transportation Board (STB) on loans and financial assistance requests.
-The Advisory Committee is also required to submit an annual report on the HELP program to the governor and the legislature.
+HELP program staff review HELP applications and makes recommendations to the State Transportation Board (STB) on loans and financial assistance requests.
 The STB has the final approval authority on all HELP loans.

-Currently, HELP loan applications are not being accepted due to state budget issues.
-HELP program questions or comments should be emailed to email@example.com.
+Currently, HELP loan applications are not being accepted due to program budget issues.
+HELP program questions or comments should be emailed to firstname.lastname@example.org.